The application period is now open. Apply by December 6, 2020!

 The grant is meant solely for the purposes of pre-doctoral research, not for taking courses.
 When applying, the grant applicant has to provide an invitation letter from a U.S. host university.
 Other types of organizations than universities can also invite the grantee but this has to be confirmed with the Fulbright Finland Foundation.
 The grant can be applied by doctoral students of all fields, except by those whose research in the U.S. would include clinical training, patient care or other patient contact.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

 The ASLA-Fulbright Pre-Doctoral Research Fellow grants are co-funded by the Fulbright Finland Foundation and the applicant’s home university.
 These grants can only be applied by doctoral students of the universities that are participating in the Cost-share program.

 2014-2015 ASLA-Fulbright Pre-Doctoral Research Fellow Heikki Saxén visited Harvard University to gain fresh ideas and make international professional connections to realize his long-lasting ambition to establish the first institute for bioethics in Finland.

-“When I returned to Finland, I was, in terms of insight and connections, well-positioned to realize the dream of founding the institute together with my colleagues.” - Heikki Saxén, University of Tampere
+“When I returned to Finland, I was, in terms of insight and connections, well-positioned to realize the dream of founding the institute together with my colleagues.” - Heikki Saxén, Tampere University

-In additional to the financial support, the Fulbright Program includes several significant additional benefits and program services, such as a free visa, personal advice services and orientation to the American culture, education system and upcoming Fulbright period.
+In additional to the financial support, the Fulbright Program includes several significant additional benefits and program services, such as a free visa, personal advice services throughout the process, orientation to the American culture, education system and the upcoming Fulbright period, seminars and other free time events in the U.S., as well as local support networks of the alumni in Finland and in the U.S.

 - The grant is aimed at doctoral students who are already far in their studies and who want to advance their pre-doctoral work in the U.S. Due to its short length, the grant is well suited for e.g. archival research or other type of data collection in the U.S. The grant is not meant for students who want to attend courses.